yaljamal0/SteelPass/README.md

 - ~~No way to tell where the mouse press happened relative to written characters (for selecting text or inserting between characters).~~
 **Solution:** Use monospace.

+- How do I name constants in camelCase?